bitpart-xyz/bit-dhcp-utility/README.md

 # bit-dhcp-server
 lightweight dhcp tool utilizing macOS bootpd

-there is no real manual for this tool as of yet, it is distributed merely as an experiment.
+There is no real manual for this tool as of yet, it is distributed merely as an experiment.

+It is designed for use with the Bit Part bitbox, and will recognize a bitbox device when connected to a Mac.

 this is tested with macOS 14